- Entertainment and Media»

 Let Me Tell You A Secret About Music

-There is no possible way that I could explain timing and syncopation as well as Al can; but perhaps I will try again in the future.
+There is no possible way that I could explain timing and syncopation as well as Al can.
 If you watch the video below, then maybe you'll see some of what I'm talking about.

 Jazz, and Fusion

-Well, back to my little story about my hundreds of guitar magazines.
-I do not have it here with me, didn't I just say "hundreds," it would take me a while to locate the specific magazine article that I'm going to paraphrase from.
-I don't even know which publication it was.
-When you're Al Di Meola, you get talked about a lot, and in most any magazine concerning guitars, acoustic, or electric; and yeah, Al can play either as well as anyone, and there really are some very significant differences in technique concerning playing acoustic and/or electric guitar.
+When you're Al Di Meola, you get talked about a lot, and in most any magazine concerning guitars, acoustic or electric.
+Al can play either as well as anyone, and there really are some very significant differences in technique concerning playing acoustic and electric guitar.
+Mr. Di Meola, and his powerful technique master all.

-As the story goes, Al, growing up in New Jersey, had joined some rock and roll band as a teen, but was kicked out of the band, as he sounded nothing like Peter Green, or Jeff Beck, or anyone, really.
+As the story goes, Al, growing up in New Jersey, had joined some rock and roll band as a teen, but was kicked out of the band, as he sounded nothing like Peter Green, or Jeff Beck, or anyone else who was then famous.
 Can you imagine that?
 What a poor eye for talent that band had.
-I'm willing to bet the farm that that little group never left the ground, never recorded anything that anyone wanted to hear twice, and forever curses their stupidity.
+I'm willing to bet the farm that that little group never left the ground, never recorded anything that anyone wanted to hear twice, and forever curses their immaturity.

 As a general rule, rock music and country music are often very simple forms of music.
-I've just made a highly generalized statement though, and there are very complex tunes in the cannons of either of those American music forms.
 Some groups or bands, or even solo artists employee greater degrees of complexity than others.
-Jazz music, however, and despite being another American genre of music, is typically one of the more complex forms of music that there is.
+Jazz music, however, is typically one of the more complex forms of music there is.
 Fusion, if possible, is even more complicated, as it is Jazz mixed with practically any or all other forms of music found across the world.
-Al Di Meola has made his name as a Jazz Fusion artist, and he's incorporated many a genre from across the globe into his highly complex playing; but none more than he has the many forms of Latin music.
+Al Di Meola has made his name as a jazz fusion artist, and he's incorporated many a genre from across the globe into his highly complex playing; but none more than he has the many forms of Latin music.

 The Super Trio